rentpath/kafkacat/README.md

  * librdkafka - https://github.com/edenhill/librdkafka
  * libyajl (for JSON support, optional)
- * libavro and libserdes (for Avro support, optional.
-See https://github.com/confluentinc/libserdes)
+ * libavro, libserdes, libjansson, libcurl (for Avro support, optional.
+See https://github.com/confluentinc/libserdes) ** libserdes will have to be installed manually and depends on intall avro-c and avro-cpp

 On Ubuntu or Debian: `sudo apt-get install librdkafka-dev libyajl-dev`